 For those who don’t have the time or resources to create a DIY vertical garden can opt for these winning design options.
 Check out the impressive vertical garden systems which focus on indoor aesthetics and health of the plants you grow.

-The Citysens is an indoor self-watering vertical garden which can be connected to the internet for delivering plant nutrients at set intervals of time.
+The Citysens is an indoor self-watering vertical garden that can be connected to the internet for delivering plant nutrients at set intervals of time.
 The planter can be programmed for 16 different irrigation methods which give the user a multitude of options.
-The planter works best for ornamental indoor plants as it has pots which can have soil, just like any conventional planters.
+The planter works best for ornamental indoor plants as it has pots that can have soil, just like any conventional planters.

 Vertical Hydroponic Garden